brodsa/mgv-vorau/README.md

 ### Differences to Desing
 There are several slight differences between the original and the actuall design:
-- Generally, there is more text in the actuall desing.
+- Generally, there is more text in the actuall than original desing.
 - The hamburger menu was not considered in the original design.
 - Four embeded videos for large devices were not implemented because of the difficulities of changing the video sizes.
-- The layout of the footer was slightly modified.
+- The layout of the footer was slightly modified by including more information (e.g. additional contact details)
 - The layout of the Gallery Page was slightly modified.
+- The contect of the About Us Page was better structured by including the History Section.

 ### Future Enhancements

-### Design
+- German Language
+    - As the webpage presents the choir from Austria, including the German language is more relevant for the users as the English.
+- Scroll Top Button
+    - When scrolling down the webpage on the mobile devices, the menu bar is not fixed to the top.
+Therefore, a scroll button would make the webpage even more user friendly.

 ---